Molokini and Turtle Town – Snorkelling Maui’s Most Famous Dive Sites

-Two of the things that all visitors to Hawaii put at the top of their to do lists are snorkeling the coral reefs and going to a luau.
+Two of the things that all visitors to Hawaii put at the top of their to do lists are snorkelling the coral reefs and going to a luau.
 We had been in Hawaii for almost twenty days and had done neither; today we were going to remedy that glaring oversight.

 The departure time was 7:00 AM so we had gone to bed early the night before and left around 6:00AM.
 We arrived in the tiny village of Maalaea, the point of departure for many of the outfits taking people to Molokini, in plenty of time to pick up our tickets and some souvenirs in the attractive headquarters of the Pacific Whale Foundation.
 I also bought a small waterproof one time use camera.
 Then it was a short walk down to the waterfront where the Ocean Voyager was waiting for us and I would estimate the eighty or so other guests.
-The site lists the snorkeling capacity as one hundred and thirty-five, but I’m pretty sure there was no where near that many.
+The site lists the snorkelling capacity as one hundred and thirty-five, but I’m pretty sure there was no where near that many.

 I’m adding this picture not just to show the name of the boat, but to show the last evidence of that damned Tilley hat.
 If you read my account of our time on Kauai you’ll know that the hat tried to escape there, but was recovered thanks to the efforts of a retired teacher.
 No such luck this time.
 When, where and how it got away I’ll never know, but can only hope that it has a new owner appreciative of its many fine qualities.
 With a little help from Alison we shoved off exactly on time.